restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 101M	/tmp/restic-test-repository
 {% endhighlight %}

-You can see that the repository has pretty much the same size as the data we have created a backup of.
+Not surprisingly, the repository is roughly the same size as the data we have created the backup of.

-Now run the backup command again:
+Now, we run the backup command for a second time:

 {% highlight console %}
 $ restic backup testdata